digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 that they are operated by trusted organizations.
 Such nodes are important for the VIP confirmation policy.

-The generic term **member** will refer to either a synchronizer or a participant node.
+The generic term **member** will refer to either a sync domain or a participant node.

 .. _sequencer-overview: